 Planning the logistics of your departure from this world may not be a comfortable activity, but a little time and energy on your part can save those you leave behind from an arduous task.
-You also want to be certain that your money, property and assets are divided and distributed according to your wishes.
-As you navigate this essential activity, it’s also critical to determine how your taxes – and any existing problems – can upset your postmortem financial blueprint.
+You want to be certain that your money, property and assets are divided and distributed according to your wishes.
+As you navigate this essential activity, it’s critical to determine how your taxes – and any existing problems – can upset your postmortem financial blueprint.

 The Life of a Tax Debt

-During Your Debt’s Lifecycle
+During Your Debt’s Life Cycle

 Any unresolved IRS balance is subject to collection activity.
-This means that you are vulnerable to efforts such as a levy against your bank accounts, a wage garnishment and even a property seizure.
+This means that you are vulnerable to efforts such as a levy against your bank accounts, a wage garnishment or even a property seizure.
 The longer you wait to make resolution efforts, the more likely you are to experience aggressive collection measures.

 When You Die

 Unfortunately, even your death does not necessarily excuse your tax debt.
 If your delinquent balance has five years left before it reaches expiration, then collection activity may continue to be taken for this time.
 And while you obviously won’t be liable for payment, your family may be.

 In the event that you filed a joint tax return with your spouse and that ultimately yielded a tax debt, both you and your spouse are initially responsible for the balance.
 Should you pass away before this sum is paid, your spouse will still be subject to IRS collection efforts.
 Your partner can make an innocent spouse request if he or she had no knowledge of (and no reason to know about) filing errors which led to the tax debt; if approved, the IRS will not pursue collection activity against your surviving spouse.